WNEW-FM 102.7

 We don't generally think of early free-form/progressive rock stations having jingles, but most of them did and WNEW-FM was no exception.
 Thanks to Rob Frankel, here's a chance to hear those jingles, mostly in the raw.

-These jingles are very laid back, but the tune of some of them is the same tune as used by Standards WNEW-AM.
+These jingles are very laid back, but the melody of some of them is the same as used by Standards WNEW-AM.
 I guess if a listener never listened to the AM, it wouldn't matter and if they did, it would sound familiar.

 At the time these originally aired, I think I was upset that WNEW-FM started using jingles.
 I think I felt that if they used jingles, other traditions from AM rock stations would follow.
 But they were used sparingly and as far as I remember, only a few of the following were actually used regularly.
 There's one downbeat one (that was obviously used to transition from uptempo to downtemp songs) that is so "down", it seems like it should only have been used if someone had died.
 In retrospect, some of them seem "okay", but WNEW-FM didn't use them for very long.